 Jess Benston, MPS, ATR-BC, LCAT,

 has been with The Art Therapy Project (formerly ATOC) since 2012.
-Currently, she works with at-risk children and adolescents in community based settings.
+Previously, Jess worked with at-risk children and adolescents in a community based settings.
+Currently she is working with military families.

 Jill Geller, ATR-BC, LCAT, RYT,